Consideration on the relationship of theoretical ultraviolet cut-off energy with experimental data: Comparison of the Theoretical Ultraviolet Cut-Off Energy and Cosmic Ray Spectrum with Experimental Data

-Let us now consider the relation between the properties of the present quantized space-time element theory and those of the experimental energy spectrum.
-Theoretically, the cut-off energy is fixed, despite the fact that the space-time elements of the orthoplexes obtained by dividing the space-time continuum have arbitrary shapes.
-The present quantized space-time element theory then gives rise to the possibility that the energies of the basis functions in Eq. (\ref{eqn:Fexp}) may exhibit tail energies beyond the cut-off energy, and may correspond to the cosmic-ray energy spectrum beyond the knee at 3 PeV.
-The flux per unit energy of cosmic rays, which are composed of particles such as protons, is denoted by

-where $\rho(E_{\rm c})$ is the density (spectrum) as a function of the energy $E_{\rm c}$ (for example of a proton) in the usual four-momentum $k_{\mu}$.
-It is noted that in the present quantized space-time element scheme, the main spectrum $\rho(E_{\rm c})$ is restricted to the energy regime that is below the ultraviolet cut-off energy of about 3 PeV.

-In the present treatment of the space-time continuum with additional discrete lattice structure in the present formalism, this formalism uses the analogy of solid state physics, which involves crystal structure in the space continuum.
+Let us now consider the relation between the properties of the present cut-off formalism mentioned below and those of the experimental energy spectrum.
 In solid state physics \cite{Kittel56,Kittel63}, the wave function of an electron is a function of each point of the space continuum.
-A lattice system of grid points at atomic positions with a lattice spacing $a_{\rm s}$ is added to this space continuum.
-Then, the static wave function in one dimension is restricted to the following form of the Bloch function
+Unit cells are obtained by dividing a crystal and are aligned in this space continuum.
+For instance, a cubic cell has an atom at its center, which is separated by distance $a_{\rm s}$ from the atom of the nearest neighbor.
+Then, the static wave function in one dimension (1D) is restricted to the following form of the Bloch function